 Like the idea of charging your devices faster, but don't want to spend a fortune?
 Then here's the charger we can recommend for you.
 This charger from UGREEN boasts a maximum output of 65W: enough to fully charge a 13-inch MacBook or a Dell XPS 13 in just one hour.
 If you want to fast-charge more than one device at a time, you have a total of four ports at your disposal, including one USB-A slot and three USB-C slots.
 At just 2.56 x 2.56 x 1.3 inches, it's nice and compact too.
 In short, this the best GaN charger we can recommend today for most people.

-If our number one pick, UGREEN's 65W charger, isn't powerful enough for you, then how about this one?
-This 100W USB-C Charger will power up a 16-inch Macbook Pro from 0-42% in just 30 minutes, and to 100% in just under two hours.
+If our number two pick is a bit too expensive for you, here's a decent alternative that was a little cheaper at time of writing but still offers a generous 100W of power.
+This USB-C charger will power up a 16-inch Macbook Pro from 0-42% in just 30 minutes, and to 100% in just under two hours.
 It also comes with four ports, allowing you to charge up four devices simultaneously via USB-C (3) and USB-A (1).
-On the downside, you'll pay more, and it weights about twice as much as the 65W model, although 8.3oz still isn't exactly what you'd call heavy.

 While it's small in size, this charging station from Spigen boasts four ports (two USB-A, two USB-C) for multi-device charging and delivers an impressive 120W output.
 That's enough to charge two 14-inch MacBook Pros simultaneously, or a single 13-inch MacBook Pro to 50 per cent in less than an hour.
 Most importantly, it's reliable, consistent and stays cool during use.